openmhealth/web-visualizations/README.md

 In the same chart, we see a tooltip that has been colored red to match its point in the systolic blood pressure series:
 ![Above Threshold Tooltip with Custom Color](http://www.openmhealth.org/media/viz_example_threshold_above_tip_1.png "Above Threshold Tooltip with Custom Color")

-Here is the css used for the systolic tooltip:
+Here is the CSS used for the systolic tooltip:
 ```css
 .omh-tooltip .value.threshold-systolic_blood_pressure-above-threshold {
   color:#ce5050;